Evaluating Surrogates in Individualized Treatment Rules: Experiments

 We replicate each simulation 10,000 times and evaluate performance using bias, standard deviation (SD), and coverage proportion of the 95\% confidence intervals (CP95).
-Specifically, bias and SD are calculated as the Monte Carlo bias and SD of the point estimates of $\hat{R}$, $\hat{R}(\lambda)$, $\hat{V}(\lambda)$, and $\hat{G}(\lambda)$ across replications.
-CP95 measures the empirical coverage proportion of the 95\% confidence intervals, computed using bootstrap with 5,000 resamples.
+Specifically, bias and SD are the Monte Carlo bias and standard deviation of the point estimates of $R$, $R(\lambda)$, $V(\lambda)$, and $G(\lambda)$ across replications.
+CP95 is the empirical coverage proportion of the 95\% confidence intervals constructed using bootstrap with 5,000 resamples.

-Table 1 presents the simulation results for different quantile values and sample sizes.
-The results demonstrate that as sample size increases from 500 to 3,000, bias gradually decreases across all quantile values, confirming the consistency of our estimators.
-Meanwhile, CP95 consistently remains close to the nominal 0.95 level across all sample sizes, validating our bootstrap-based variance estimation approach and demonstrating the asymptotic properties predicted by our theoretical analysis.
+Table 1 shows that bias remains small across all sample sizes (500 to 3,000) and quantile thresholds, consistent with the asymptotic consistency of our estimators.
+CP95 is close to the nominal 0.95 level across all sample sizes, which is empirically consistent with the theoretical asymptotic normality results in Section \ref{sec:5}.